 Babies sleep a lot.
 The question is how much sleep do they need?
 How many naps, how long between naps and how long are the naps?
 It’s all a bit much!
-If only there was a handy baby sleep chart that you could reference, even pin on your wall.
+If only there were some handy baby sleep charts that you could reference, even pin on your wall.
 Ah ha, you’ve come to the right place!

-In this post, I will cover the ins and outs of how to use this nifty baby sleep chart you will find further down.
-Print it, pin it, use it.
+In this post, I will cover the ins and outs of how to use these nifty baby sleep charts you will find further down.
+Print them, pin them, use them.
 You won’t regret it!

 Days when naps get missed are NOT days to remember!
 The result: grumpy, fussy babies who become impossible to settle and whiny, teary-eyed toddlers who don’t have the stamina to enjoy the afternoon.

-This baby sleep chart will answer your questions on how much sleep, how many naps, how long between naps and more!
+These baby sleep charts will answer your questions on how much sleep, how many naps, how long between naps and more!

 Why we care that baby gets enough sleep